 What does the company that you work for do?

 In France, professional newcomers, working for companies with at least 10 employees, may benefit of a free assistance to find accommodation.
 These companies contact us when they have new recruits so that we take care to find them an apartment or a house.

 We are in charge of either the selection of properties, viewings, supervising the establishment of the lease, the entry control and the facility contracts.
-We provide of course all useful information of the city of arrival, schools, public transports a.s.o.
+And also providing all useful information of the city of arrival, schools, public transports a.s.o.

-We provide the same services to private clients, of course in this case we will charge the client.
+For private clients, we provide the same services.
+However in this case we will charge the client directly.

 Why did you decide to start your own business?

 As I mentioned earlier, at 55 my life was turned more or less inside out.
 From the first day I started in Real Estate I’ve loved it.
 I would continue in this branch.
-I also knew that I wanted no longer the constraints of imposed working hours, having more time for myself, while continuing to do the job I love.
-The freelance status was therefore an evidence.
+Also, I knew that I wanted no longer the constraints of imposed working hours.
+Having more time for myself, while continuing to do the job I love.
+Therefore, the freelance status was an evidence.